-Welcome to our definitive guide to the 2025 Renovation Bonus!
-If you are planning to renovate your home or condominium, or are managing construction projects, this article is for you.
-Get ready for a journey through the latest tax news in the Italian construction industry, with a special focus on the changes that will come into effect on January 1, 2025.
+Welcome to our definitive guide to the 2026 Renovation Bonus!
+If you’re planning to renovate your home, condominium, or are managing construction projects, this article is designed just for you.
+Prepare for a journey through the latest tax developments in the Italian construction industry, with a special focus on the changes that will take effect on January 1, 2026.

 Summary